emslade23/EC444-Projects/quest-3/report.md

 The major step we can take to make our device and system lower power is to allow the user on the client side to be able to disable certain data collection not just on the graph, but also stop the esp32 from reading the particular sensor data.
 For example, if the user disables temperature, then the esp32 would stop reading from the thermistor.
 This would be an effective way to save battery in the long term for the device.

 If the user were to disable temperature, we are preventing the esp32 from having to read from a particular gpio pin which would conserve on energy.
-Furthermore, in order to send the data from esp32 to the server over wifi, this requires a particular power consumption, as high as "Up to 20.5 dBm of transmitting power" (https://www.espressif.com/sites/default/files/documentation/esp32_datasheet_en.pdf), which we would be saving by disabling reading thermistor data.
+Furthermore, in order to send the data from esp32 to the server over wifi, this requires a particular power consumption, as high as "Up to 20.5 dBm of transmitting power" (https://www.espressif.com/sites/default/files/documentation/esp32_datasheet_en.pdf), which we would be saving every second that we pull all of the data by disabling reading thermistor data.

+An alternative option is to keep the esp32 in sleep mode until the runner's steps are greater than zero.
+This would mean that the runner has started moving, and since we are not interested in when the runner hasnt started the race yet, this would be an effective way to conserve power.
+According to https://lastminuteengineers.com/esp32-sleep-modes-power-consumption/, esp32 active mode

 Bonus: Added an additional command to reset step count.